Header logo

 What is mileage allowance for claiming expenses?

-But sole traders can choose to use a flat rate mileage allowance as part of the simplified expenses offered by HMRC to make tax admin quicker and easier for the self-employed.
-For this, you just use a flat rate intended to cover all vehicle costs.
-You’ll only need to record your business mileage.
+Sole traders can instead use a flat rate mileage allowance as part of the simplified expenses offered by HMRC, making tax admin quicker and easier.
+You just apply a flat rate intended to cover all vehicle costs, and only need to record your business mileage.

 How much mileage allowance can you claim?